-Wardens and parish councillors play an important role in the mission of our churches and parishes.
+Parish councillors and wardens play an important role in the mission of our churches and parishes.
 They do this by ensuring that our churches and parishes are effectively administered.

-This brochure provides an overview of what the positions of warden and parish councillor involve
+This brochure provides an overview of what the positions of parish councillor and warden involve.